pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/07-addons.md

 ## WordPress Advanced Custom Fields Next.js Add-on

-This add-on uses GraphQL to bring in a custom related content data type that was created with Advanced Custom Fields, or ACF.
+This add-on uses GraphQL to bring in a custom related content data type created with Advanced Custom Fields (ACF).

-Your Front-End starter will have related content section that displays at the bottom of post detail pages, if related posts are specified on the related WordPress post after you install the add-on.
+Your frontend starter has related content section that displays at the bottom of post detail pages, if related posts are specified on the related WordPress post after you install the add-on.
 Examples of querying and using data from ACF will be added to your project.

 ### Before You Begin